Scope and structure of the degree

 On this page, you will find general information on the structure of undergraduate degrees, or first- and second-cycle higher education degrees, at the University of Helsinki, as well as information specific to your degree programme.

-Your own programme's full degree structure is available at the top of the page in the main menu of the Studies Service, under the heading Degree Structure.
-You can also find the degree structure embedded further down this page.
+Your own programme's full degree structure is available at the top of the page in the main menu of the Studies Service, under the heading Degree Structure

 Scope of the degree

-Studies are measured in credits.
-Courses yield credits according to the workload required.
+The scope of studies is expressed in credits.
+The number of credits obtainable from courses will be determined by the required workload.
 One credit corresponds to approximately 27 hours of work.
-The average input of 1,600 hours needed to complete one year of studies corresponds to 60 credits.
+The average input of 1,600 hours required for the completion of studies in one academic year corresponds to 60 credits (cr).

-The scope of first-cycle (bachelor’s) degrees is 180 credits, and that of second-cycle (master’s) degrees is 120 credits.
-The University of Helsinki has limited the number of credits that can be incorporated into degrees.
+The scope of a first-cycle (bachelor’s) degrees is 180 credits, and that of a second-cycle (master’s) degrees is 120 credits.
+The University of Helsinki has limited the number of completed credits that the degree certificate will indicate.
 You can incorporate up to 200 credits into a 180-credit bachelor’s degree and up to 135 credits into a 120-credit master’s degree.

 Exceptions: